 It is long past time the U.N.
 Security Council imposed an arms embargo on South Sudan.
 This concrete measure can save lives.
 Rather than continue to hold meetings, the United States is calling on our colleagues on the Security Council and our partners in the region to act.

 By depriving their fighters of weapons and ammunition to wage war, an arms embargo will help convince the warring parties that there is no military solution to this conflict.
 Above all, an arms embargo is a humanitarian measure: It will decrease the availability of weapons, slow violence and alleviate suffering.

 Sanctions on those who continue to destabilize South Sudan represent another critical tool at the Security Council’s disposal.
 By imposing financial and travel restrictions on individuals responsible for threatening the peace, we can ensure they pay a cost for perpetuating violence.
 Only then can we begin to change the calculus of those who profit from war.

 What I saw and heard during my trip made me angry.
-The experience of observing children displaced by the fighting stays with me as a mother.

 Why should we care?
 Because these children are growing up to be uneducated, unskilled and resentful adults.
 That should concern us all.

 The leaders of South Sudan are responsible for protecting these children, and they have failed them.
 We have no more time to waste on empty promises.
 The international community must come together to do what South Sudan’s leaders will not: take action to restore hope to the world’s youngest country.